1. Governance

-Strikes and other industrial action have been an everpresent occurrence in 2022, and it does not look like they are stopping any time soon.
+Strikes and other industrial action have been an everpresent occurrence in 2022 and 2023, and it does not look like they are stopping any time soon.

 Thousands of workers are still planning work stoppages, mostly due to unfavourable working conditions and the pressure that the cost-of-living crisis is putting on their wages.